patricksavalle/api-zaplog/README.md

       http://localhost:8080/Api.php

-- Install the cronjobs, the command lines (from the root of the server) are:
+- Optionally install the cronjobs (not needed for development), the command lines (from the root of the server) are:

       php Api.php /cronjobs/minute GET
       php Api.php /cronjobs/hour GET
       php Api.php /cronjobs/day GET
       php Api.php /cronjobs/month GET

-- For extra performance install memcached and edit the INI accordingly, it will be automatically used, see https://www.memcached.org/

-- For much more performance install a reverse proxy that first checks GET requests by full URL in memcached (e.g. NGINX http://nginx.org/en/docs/http/ngx_http_memcached_module.html)

-- This server does not do rate-limiting, DDOS-mitigation or anything else that should be done by a reverse proxy (e.g. NGINX https://www.nginx.com/blog/rate-limiting-nginx/ and https://www.nginx.com/blog/mitigating-ddos-attacks-with-nginx-and-nginx-plus/)
+- This server does not do caching, rate-limiting, DDOS-mitigation or anything else that should be done by a reverse proxy (e.g. NGINX https://www.nginx.com/blog/rate-limiting-nginx/ and https://www.nginx.com/blog/mitigating-ddos-attacks-with-nginx-and-nginx-plus/)

-## Deploying the REST-server (Docker)
+## Production deploying of the REST-server (Docker)

 See: https://gitlab.com/zaplog/api-zaplog/container_registry